 Along with the skills learned, it was a week filled with personal growth.
 Being a servant leader is about focusing on the growth and well-being of others, and that was seen in the ways attendees helped each other.
 Whether it was on the challenge course climbing structure, working through problems in small groups during sessions, or the small individual moments of sharing and looking out for each other outside of the programming, everyone came away with new strength, knowledge, and insights.

-Many former attendees had been so inspired by their previous Seeds of Hope experiences that they returned as peer leaders and counsellors, providing servant leadership and guidance.
-As the week came to a close, attendees shared messages of gratitude.
 “This was one of the best experiences I’ve ever been a part of.
 I gained more through my faith and made new friendships.
 I was also able to learn how to start my own service project and bring it to my community.”

 Of course, none of this would have been possible without the sisters.
 Not only did they provide all the meals and standby medical care for everyone in attendance, but they also had the grace to share their wisdom as well.
 Powerfully vulnerable sessions ranged from asking the young women to lay aside the masks they have carried throughout their lives while being aware of future masks to come, to considering the story of their lives and what major events have shaped who they are so far.